Introduction to plugin development#

 If the location of a plugin is not valid (e.g. jar file is not found), its entry is automatically removed from the file, no loading attempt occurs in this case.

 The following are some important considerations to account:

 Earlier we mentioned the usage of Weld for contexts and dependency injection.
 While Weld 3.0 API is available in

 casa-shared module, you cannot include managed beans, producer methods, or producer fields in your plugins.
 Weld is only aware of the beans discovered in the scanning phase at startup of Gluu Casa, while your classes are added dynamically at a later stage.
 Also injection simply won't take place.

-To obtain references of already defined service objects, use
+To be obtain references of already defined services objects, use

 Simultaneous plugin versions#

-Gluu Casa does not allow to upload a plugin whose plugin ID is already found in the system even when plugin versions do not match.
+Gluu Casa does not allow to upload a plugin whose plugin ID is already found in the system - whether started or stopped - even when plugin versions do not match.

 As required by PF4J, a plugin version must be compliant with Semantic Versioning.